pooja614/Data-Analytics/Ecommerce and Web Analytics/Digital_Advertising_Analysis.md

 - Initial signup is considered as lead in this project.
 - LinkedIn Ad and Spotify Ad are potential new add to try with whose data is assumed relied on other data.
 - The Spotify Ad clicks is assumed to be high as users listen to the add on spotify, the reach is high.
-- The initial investment is high is LinkedIn as LinkedIn has concetrated crowd unlike FB etc.
+- The initial investment is high is LinkedIn as LinkedIn has concetrated crowd unlike Facebook etc.
+- Relevant retention rate is assumed.
+- 75% margin rate is used.
 ![image](https://github.com/pooja614/Data-Analytics/assets/69869583/116338e9-6dba-40df-8402-f826ffadddc1)
+- The net customer life time value is more for Facebook Ad($399), LinkedIn Ad($268).
+- The customer acquired per $1000 spend is lowest for LinkedIn and highest for Facebook Ad.

 ### Projections
+#### Proposal
 ![image](https://github.com/pooja614/Data-Analytics/assets/69869583/63d7630f-b91c-4868-ab5b-142263a1533f)

 - Two scenarios are considered : Having social media manager(1) and no social media manager(0).